SAFARI CAMPS for responsible travellers

 • morning and afternoon/evening game drives and bush walks;

-• visit local villages and fishing camps to witness traditional fishing methods and bee-keeping;
+• visit local villages and fishing camps to witness traditional fishing methods and bee-keeping.

 How to get to Bangweulu